cyberthal/10-Bins-template/9-Background/Readme.md

-`9-Background` is a directory for background info.
+`9-Background` holds low-priority background info that doesn't fit into the other 10 Bins.

 Background info is knowledge that is not actionable but provides useful context.

+`9-Background` is like a reference library.
+The Dewey Decimal Classification could work here, although I don't recommend it.
+It's just helpful to realize that if Dewey Decimal went anywhere, it would be here.

-Everything that doesn't belong in the other 10 Bins goes here.
+Everything that doesn't fit in the other 10 Bins goes here.